HritikkumarGarg/ProblemFinder/README.md

    ```bash
    python -u prepare.py
    ```
-5. Run `app.py` to check the working of server
+5. Run `python app.py` to check the working of server

 ## Running the Search Engine